skyhorsetomoon/Trumpet/README.md

 # Trumpet: an R package for transcriptome-guided quality assessment of m6A-seq data
-Motivation: Methylated RNA immunoprecipitation sequencing (m6A-seq or MeRIP-seq) has been extensively used for profiling transcriptome-wide distribution of RNA N6-MethylAdenosine methyla-tion.
+Motivation: Methylated RNA immunoprecipitation sequencing (m6A-seq or MeRIP-seq) has been extensively used for profiling transcriptome-wide distribution of RNA N6-MethylAdenosine methylation.
 However, due to the intrinsic properties of RNA molecule and the intricate procedures of this technique, m6A-seq data often suffers from various flaws.
 A convenient and comprehensive tool is solely needed to assess the quality of m6A-seq data to ensure it is suitable for subsequent analysis.

-Results: From technical perspective, m6A-seq can be considered as a marriage of ChIP-seq and RNA-seq; hence, by effectively combing the data quality assessment metrics of the two techniques, we developed the Trumpet R package for evaluation of m6A-seq data quality.
-Trumpet package takes the aligned BAM files from m6A-seq data together with transcriptome information as the inputs to generate a quality assessment report in HTML format.
+Results: From a technical perspective, m6A-seq can be considered as a marriage of ChIP-seq and RNA-seq; hence, by effectively combing the data quality assessment metrics of the two techniques, we developed the Trumpet R package for evaluation of m6A-seq data quality.
+Trumpet package takes the aligned BAM files from m6A-seq data together with transcriptome information as inputs to generate a quality assessment report in HTML format.

 # Installation Instructions
 The Trumpet package can be installed by the following R commands: